 The virtual and bespoke nature of our training, means that we can support companies all over the world.

 - eLearning – there are 8 modules in total and each takes between 10-15 minutes to complete.

 - Presentation – at the moment these are conducted virtually and take around 1 hour.

 - Phishing test – the length of the test can be determined by your organisation, but you need to factor in holiday periods, weekends etc. Generally, it can be completed in 3-5 working days.

 Yes.
-As a Cyber Essentials Plus Assessor, an IASME Gold Assessor and a Trusted Partner of the Scottish Business Resilience Centre, we have all the skills and qualifications required to support your application from initial conversation through to certification.
+As a Cyber Essentials Plus Assessor, an IASME Assessor and a Trusted Partner of the Cyber and Fraud Centre – Scotland, we have all the skills and qualifications required to support your application from initial conversation through to certification.

 Yes.
 With 18 years’ experience of supporting our clients’ IT, we are well versed on what a secure infrastructure looks like.
 Through our dedicated cyber team and in-house qualified engineers, we are uniquely positioned to take your security to the max without involving any external parties.
 Read more about out IT Support services here.

 If you’d like to discuss cyber certification for your business, please complete the form below and one of our cyber team will be in-touch shortly.